We review VPNs independently, but we may earn commissions if you buy a VPN via our links.

 PrivateVPN’s apps are easy to use and well-designed.
 The interface is consistent across platforms, so you’ll get a similar experience across your devices.
 We do wish it was simpler to change protocol and other VPN settings, though.

 To install and start using PrivateVPN, go to its website and click Get PrivateVPN.
-Choose your subscription plan and download the app.
-This whole process was simple and took less than 10 minutes.
+Choose your subscription length, create your username and password, and pay with your preferred method.
+When we signed up to test the apps ourselves, the whole process was simple and took less than 5 minutes.

-Curiously, the home page of its website has shown a version of the app with an updated interface for over a year.
-When we asked, a PrivateVPN representative stated “there is no timeframe” for when this will be released.
+Curiously, the home page of its website shows a future version of the app, which hasn’t been released yet.
+When we asked when it would be released, a PrivateVPN representative stated “there is no timeframe” for when this will be released.

 Desktop & Laptop (Windows & Mac)